mariaboc/aebu/modules/contrib/audiofield/README.md

   in /libraries/mediaelement such that the file mediaelement-and-player.min.js is found at /libraries/mediaelement/build/.

+  Install through drush using command drush audiofield-download mediaelement.

 Projekktor Audio Player
-  Projekktor requires installation of the Projekktor library located at http://www.projekktor.com - these files should be downloaded and placed in /libraries/projekktor such that the file projekktor-1.3.09.min.js is found at /libraries/projekktor/.
+  Projekktor requires installation of the Projekktor library located at https://github.com/frankyghost/projekktor - these files should be downloaded and placed in /libraries/projekktor.
+Please note that Projekktor requires additional installation.
+This installation is automated with the drush command, but if you are installing manually, you will also need to compile Projekktor using the package.json and Gruntfile included in the distribution.
+  Once you have properly compiled Projekktor, you should find the file projekktor-1.3.09.min.js at /libraries/projekktor/.
+This file will not exist unless the distribution has been properly compiled.

+  Install through drush using command drush audiofield-download projekktor.

 SoundManager Audio Player
   WordPress Audio Player requires installation of the SoundManager library